akihiko-shimura/ndispers/README.md

 - Phase-mathcing factor, sinc^2(dk*L/2)
 - Effective nonlinear coefficient, deff

-(In the latest publihsed version (v0.2.7), these methods are only for sum-frequency mixing, and deff method only for BetaBBO.)
+In the latest version v0.2.7, these methods are only for sum-frequency mixing, and deff method only for BetaBBO.

 ## Installation